mantidproject/mantid/docs/source/algorithms/DetectorEfficiencyCorUser-v1.rst

 :math:`eff = \frac{f(Ei - \Delta E)}{f(E_i)}`

 The function :math:`f` is defined as "formula\_eff" in the IDF.
-To date this has been implemented at the ILL for ILL IN4, IN5 and IN6.
+To date this has been implemented at the ILL for ILL IN4, IN5 and IN6, and at the MLZ for TOFTOF.

 Usage
 -----